Chile Ridge: Associated seismicity

-Chiloe Microplate
+Chiloe microplate

-This is a tiny plate between Nazca Plate and South American Plate, it locates east of the Chile ridge.
-It is proved that Chiloe Microplate (Fig-5, 6) is migrated northwards relative to the South American Plate which is rather immobile.
-The Golfo de Penas basin is formed because of the northward movement of Chiloe Microplate.
+This is a tiny plate between Nazca plate and South American plate, it locates east of the Chile ridge.
+It is proved that Chiloe microplate (Fig-5, 6) is migrated northwards relative to the South American plate which is rather immobile.
+The Golfo de Penas basin is formed because of the northward movement of Chiloe microplate.

 Seismicity of Liquiñe-Ofqui fault system in the Aysén Region

-The Liquiñe-Ofqui fault system is a right-lateral strike-slip fault separating Chiloe Microplate and the South America Plate.
-The northward migration of Chiloe Microplate along the Liquiñe-Ofqui fault creates the Golfo de Penas basin in the late Miocene period.
+The Liquiñe-Ofqui fault system is a right-lateral strike-slip fault separating Chiloe microplate and the South America plate.
+The northward migration of Chiloe microplate along the Liquiñe-Ofqui fault creates the Golfo de Penas basin in the late Miocene period.

 The Liquiñe-Ofqui fault is a fast-slipping fault (with a geodetic rate of 6.8–28 mm/yr).
 Intraplate seismicity has mainly been taken place in this fault system.
-Also, enormous stress from the Nazca Plates and South America Plate collision has accumulated along the fault system.
+Also, enormous stress from the Nazca plates and South American plate collision has accumulated along the fault system.
 Throughout history, only limited seismic studies have been conducted in the Aysén Region, southern Chile.
 There is only an event of seismic magnitude higher than 7 happening in 1927.
 This hinders the finding in seismicity near the Chile Ridge.
-Nevertheless, in 2007, the Liquiñe-Ofqui fault system releases the accumulated stress brought by the subduction of Nazca underneath the South America Plate with seismicity magnitude reaching 7 in an earthquake.
+Nevertheless, in 2007, the Liquiñe-Ofqui fault system releases the accumulated stress brought by the subduction of Nazca underneath the South America plate with seismicity magnitude reaching 7 in an earthquake.
 Recently, 274 seismic events have been detected in 2004–2005.